The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 ENG⇒中ENG⇒中

-Example: (Log in with a regular user account for testing, do not log in with the "root" account, because Superuser is not subject to authority regulations)
+Example: (Test with a regular account, do not log in as root because the Superuser is not subject to permission restrictions)

-$ cd /root ←Go to the directory "/root" and play
+$ cd /root ←← Try entering the `/root` directory

 bash: cd: /root: Permission denied ←Permission denied

-$ cat /etc/shadow ← Read the account password information file "/etc/shadow"
+$ cat /etc/shadow ← Try reading the account password information file `/etc/shadow`

 cat: /etc/shadow: Permission denied ← Permission denied